-Today’s businesses are awash in data, and deep learning can be used to draw actionable insights from all of this information.
+Today’s businesses are awash in data.
+Machine learning, deep learning, neural networks and AI can be used to draw actionable insights from all of this information.

 Advertising is another industry that is benefiting from deep learning.
 By analyzing large data sets of user behavior, companies like Criteo are able to identify potential customers with a high degree of accuracy and target them with relevant ads.
 Because their customers pay them only when they complete a sale, such systems can have significant financial impact on their bottom line.

 A deep learning model can help solve problems that are not easily reduced to statistical algorithms, such as image recognition.
 For example, Facebook’sDeepFace algorithm is 97% accurate at identifying humans in images, despite the fact that it has never been explicitly taught what a face looks like.

 In addition to these applications, deep learning is being used in a variety of areas, including robotics and drug discovery.

 These are just a few examples of how deep learning can be used to solve practical problems.

 Currently, the limiting factor for many businesses is not an understanding of the technology or networks but lack of available talent – there just aren’t enough people with expertise in machine learning right now to do all the work that needs to be done.